bids-standard/bids-specification/src/04-modality-specific-files/08-genetic-descriptor.md

 the BIDS participant with a subject in the `Genetics.Dataset` referred to in the `dataset_description.json` file.

-Information about the presence/absence of specific genetic markers can be and should be shared simply in the participants.tsv file adding optopnal columns.
+Information about the presence/absence of specific genetic markers MAY be duplicated in the `participants.tsv` file by adding optional columns.

 `participants.tsv` example: